Census data

 By providing key information about the population as a whole, the census aims to inform key decisions, for example in relation to spending and planning of services.
 In addition, because the same questions are asked of everyone, the census is an invaluable tool to compare not only how things may have changed over time, but also different geographical areas, including different small areas within Adur and Worthing.
 This is particularly important in local authorities such as ours where there are big differences in levels of deprivation within our areas.

-Key facts about the population of Adur and Worthing from the 2021 census
+Key facts about the population of Adur and Worthing from the 2021 Census

 Key fact 1: The populations of Adur and Worthing have grown in size since the last census